 PFOS and PFOA have historically been used to improve the ability of fire-fighting foam to smother fire.
 In such ‘aqueous film-forming foams’, or AFFFs, these chemicals have been used on fires at many thousands of emergency and training sites worldwide over the past half-century.
 They are also widely used to treat fabrics and leather, and in paper products, non-stick cookware, food packing and insecticides.

-Given a lack of well-established guidance on managing PFOS and PFOA, in 2014 CRC CARE established a 20-member Technical Working Group (TWG), comprising regulators, scientific experts and industry, to oversight the the project.
-The ultimate aim is practical, user-friendly national guidance for regulators (environment protection authorities) and other parties involved in the management of PFOS and PFOA contamination.
+In 2014, given a lack of well-established guidance on managing PFOS and PFOA, CRC CARE enhanced its Project Advisory Group, comprising regulators, scientific experts and industry, to oversight the development of guidance for PFOS and PFOA.
+The ultimate aim was practical, user-friendly national guidance for regulators (environment protection authorities) and other parties involved in the management of PFOS and PFOA contamination.